 I left my native Wales when I was just eighteen but March 1, Saint David’s Day, is always a time when I think about my roots.

 The stereotype is that all Welsh people sing.
 It’s part of an ancient tradition.
 As children we grow up performing in eisteddfodau –music and poetry competitions– which take place every Saint David’s Day.
 If you win a competition you perform in front of the whole school, which can mean singing in front of more than a thousand pupils.
+My grandmother was also a singer.
+That’s her in the photo at the top of the page.
 So I grew up very comfortable singing in public.

 Putting down roots in Uruguay